internetimagery/internetimagery.github.io/reel/cv/index.md

 #### Summary

->I am a 3D character animator from the _99% pure_ country __New Zealand!__ Problem solving and adding life and believability to what would otherwise be a flat image, are my passions.
+>I am a Character Animator from the _99% pure_ country __New Zealand!__ Problem solving and adding life and believability to what would otherwise be a flat image, are my passions.
 If you have a project that needs love and TLC, get in touch.
 I can help it reach the next level.

 #### Skills